In Emacs, when you open a compressed file like

 What worked in my case is this: I disabled auto-compression-mode, which is enabled by default, calling

 M-x auto-compression-mode.
-And suddenly dired and VLF, start openning those files without problems.
+And suddenly dired and VLF, start opening those files without problems.

-Just to remind you to not forget to enable auto-compression-mode again or reading links from Emacs documentation (e.g.
+To remind you not to forget to enable auto-compression-mode again or reading links from Emacs documentation (e.g.

 M-x describe-function), maybe even other stuff, will silently stop working ;)